-'It: Chapter 2' releases Last Supper-style cast photo
+'It: Chapter Two' releases Last Supper-style cast photo

 Notably not pictured is Bill Skarsgård, who will resurrect the role of Pennywise the Dancing Clown, the favorite form of the shape-shifting evil that lurks beneath the town of Derry.

-RELATED: Here’s everyone cast as the grown-up Losers in It: Chapter 2
+RELATED: Here’s everyone cast as the grown-up Losers in It: Chapter Two

-From left, we have Oscar-nomineee Jessica Chastain (who previously worked with Muschietti on 2013’s Mama) as Beverly Marsh, James McAvoy as “Suttering Bill” Denbrough, Isaiah Mustafa as Mike Hanlon, the one who stayed behind in Derry to keep watch, Jay Ryan as New Kids on the Block and history enthusiast Ben Hanscom, James Ransone as hypochondriac Eddie Kaspbrak, Bill Hader as wisecracking Richie Tozier, and Andy Bean as Stanley Uris, the most reluctant of the group to return to his hometown.
+From left, we have Oscar-nominee Jessica Chastain (who previously worked with Muschietti on 2013’s Mama) as Beverly Marsh, James McAvoy as “Suttering Bill” Denbrough, Isaiah Mustafa as Mike Hanlon, the one who stayed behind in Derry to keep watch, Jay Ryan as New Kids on the Block and history enthusiast Ben Hanscom, James Ransone as hypochondriac Eddie Kaspbrak, Bill Hader as wisecracking Richie Tozier, and Andy Bean as Stanley Uris, the most reluctant of the group to return to his hometown.

 It: Chapter 2 will also feature new scenes with the child actors who originated those parts: Sophia Lillis as Bev, Jaeden Lieberher as Bill, Chosen Jacobs as Mike, Jeremy Ray Taylor as Ben, Jack Dylan Grazer as Eddie, Finn Wolfhard as Richie, and Wyatt Oleff as Stanley.